CPP-Net: Context-aware Polygon Proposal Network for Nucleus Segmentation

 \section{Introduction}

 \IEEEPARstart{N}{ucleus} segmentation is a process aimed at detecting and delineating each nucleus in microscopy images.
 This process is capable of providing rich spatial and morphological information about nuclei; therefore, it plays an important role in many cell analysis applications, such as cell-counting, cell-tracking, phenotype classification and treatment planning \cite{dsb2018}.
+The segmentation quality affects the measurement of the nucleus shape; therefore, it is essential for applications that depend on the nucleus phenotype \cite{dsb2018, highcontentscreening}.
 Manual nucleus segmentation is time-consuming, meaning that automatic nucleus segmentation methods have become increasingly necessary.

-However, automatic nucleus segmentation still remains a challenging task in terms of robustness due to the crowded distribution of nuclei and their blurry boundaries, as illustrated in Fig. \ref{fig:samples_a}.
-Unlike objects in natural images, nuclei tend to overlap with each other.
+However, automatic nucleus segmentation still remains a challenging task in terms of robustness due to the crowded distribution of nuclei and their blurry boundaries, as discussed in \cite{stardist}.
+Unlike objects in natural images \cite{mask-rcnn, mask-ssd, rdcpn}, nuclei tend to overlap with each other.
 As a result, the bounding box for one instance often covers other nuclei, which negatively impacts the robustness of traditional bounding box-based detection methods, such as Mask R-CNN \cite{mask-rcnn}.
 Another major challenge lies in the blurry boundary between touching nuclei, which increases the difficulty of inferring their boundaries.